marigold-dev/mankavar/dev-notes.md

 RUs are a scalability solution for blockchains:
 - All the operations are available (usually, by having them posted on the main chain)
 - Executors execute those operations.
 And then post commitments to the results of those operations on the mainchain.
 - Validators check that those commitments are correct.
-If one of the commitment is not correct, validators have a deadline by which they must have submitted a proof they the commitment was incorrect.
+If one of the commitment is not correct, validators have a deadline by which they must have submitted a proof that the commitment was incorrect.
 - Past the deadline, we consider the commitments final.

 More on [EthHub](https://docs.ethhub.io/ethereum-roadmap/layer-2-scaling/optimistic_rollups/)